 Don’t make your app available to everyone at once.
 Rather, make it available to a closed group of people you believe the number app server can handle.

 When you want to expand the testing circle, open the circle to new invitees.
-This will test your app for inconsistencies and give you enough idea how far you must scale up your app server to cater new app users.
+This will test your app for inconsistencies and give you enough idea of how far you must scale up your app server to cater to new app users.

-Once you start receiving enough good news and are confident enough, launch your app to public on the respective app stores.
+Once you start receiving enough good news and are confident enough, launch your app to the public on the respective app stores.

 The customer management system your restaurant staff are familiar with may need updation to absorb the changes brought in by the new mobile apps.